 Special thanks to all our guests for joining us for a long recording session and providing so […]

 Welcome to Cyclopaedia 14: King Arthur.
 Cyclopaedia is a monthly article on the InnRoads Ministries website as part of the Resources series.
 I remember watching Disney’s The Sword in the Stone as a kid and getting my first glimpse into the legends of King Arthur.
-Then over the years I watched Monty Python … Continue reading
+Then over the years I watched Monty Python and the Holy Grail with great laughter and eventually the … Continue reading